Longwater1234/WedemyServer/README.md

 ## Frontend & Live Demo

-Click for [Frontend Repo](https://github.com/Longwater1234/WedemyClient) built in Vue 3 and Typescript.
-View the live demo here.
+Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) built using Vue 3 and Typescript.
+The demo link is also inside Frontend repo.

 ## Requirements